Plutonium is Forever: Close Rocky Flats National Wildlife Refuge!

 Seven school districts have banned field trips to the refuge, protecting nearly 300,000 children from plutonium contamination.

-Chief of National Wildlife Refuge System, Cynthia Martinez and Office of Legacy Management Director, Carmelo Melendez can halt the opening of Rocky Flats.
+Chief of National Wildlife Refuge System, Cynthia Martinez and Office of Legacy Management Director, Carmelo Melendez can reverse the opening of Rocky Flats.
 The burden of harm outweighs any potential benefits from opening this site to public recreation and we must hold our government officials accountable.

 This campaign is sponsored by: